michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0094.md

 ### Definition
 - adj: characterized by asymmetry in the spatial arrangement or placement of parts or components
 ### Family
-asymmetry: asymmetric, asymmetrical, asymmetries+;asymmetrical: asymmetrically
+- asymmetry: asymmetric, asymmetrical, asymmetries+
+- asymmetrical: asymmetrically
 ### Examples
 - The left has waged asymmetric political warfare, routinely traducing the same norms is was demanding its opponents respect.
 - "They will go back to more asymmetric warfare, and we will be seeing suicide attacks inside KRG, inside Iraqi cities and elsewhere."